scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 # Installing the Toolbox for a Regional Assessment

 ## Overview
-The Ocean Health Index (OHI) Toolbox is software written in [R](http://cran.r-project.org/) that can be used to conduct regional assessments using the OHI framework.
+The Ocean Health Index (OHI) Toolbox is software written in R that can be used to conduct regional assessments using the OHI framework.
 Ocean Health Index assessments have a specific organization of data files, registry files, and R scripts that work together to do calculations and present the final scores graphically.
-The files and scripts for any given assessment are packaged together in a folder called a **repository** ('repos'), and stored online through GitHub, an [open-source development platform](http://en.wikipedia.org/wiki/GitHub) that enables easy collaboration with  versioning capabilities.
+The files and scripts for any given assessment are packaged together in a folder called a **repository** ('repos'), and stored online through GitHub, an open-source development platform that enables easy collaboration with  versioning capabilities (See: http://en.wikipedia.org/wiki/GitHub).

 It is possible to conduct a regional assessment by downloading a template repository from GitHub.
 We recommend having a GitHub user account and syncing with the online repository: this faciliates collaboration within your team but also allows us to provide support when you need it.
 However, it is possible to work independently without GitHub (after the initial download), although we cannot offer much support in this case.